Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Factory ACC algorithms

-As shown in Fig.\ref{pipeline}, for each step in the low-level loop, the processor $LongControl$ adopts the most recent upper-level planning variables ( $v_{target}$ or $a_{target}$, $v_{start}$ and $a_{start}$) updated at 20hz and calculates setpoints $v_{pid}$ or $a_{pid}$ for each low-level iteration running at 100 hz.
-Simultaneously the PI or PIF uses $v_{pid}$ or $a_{pid}$ to output the $control$ variable and feeds it to gas/brake system.
-For the low-level control loop, it is important to understand how $LongControl$ calculates $v_{pid}$ or $a_{pid}$.
-The detailed algorithm is introduced as follows.
+The pipeline in Fig.\ref{pipeline} shows that the first step in the low-level control loop is to process the planner targets and calculate the corresponding low-level setpoints.
+Note that the low-level setpoints are the true references for the car to track, therefore it is important to understand how the algorithms update them using the planning targets.

-If the planner gives a target speed $v_{target}$, the low-level controller is usually a PI controller.
-Let $\hat{t}$ denote the planning time where the sensor and planner get updated every 0.05s, and $t$ is the low-level control time with step of 0.01.
-The algorithm to compute $v_{pid}$ can be found in Openpilot 0.3.5 and the pseudo-code is shown in Algorithm 1 below.
+If the planner gives a target speed $v_{\text{target}}$, the low-level controller usually uses a speed setpoint $v_{pid}$ and a PI controller to track it.
+Let $\hat{t}$ denote the planning time when the sensor and planner get updated every 0.05s, and $t$ is the low-level control time with step size $dt=0.01s$.
+The algorithm to compute $v_{\text{pid}}$ for the PI controller is shown in Algorithm 1 with initial condition $v_{\text{pid}}(0)=v_{\text{ego}}(0)$.